wilfriedbarth/wb-blog/src/pages/til/2018-03-31-spring-transactional-annotation/index.md

 ---
-title: "Spring @Transactional Annotation"
+title: 'Spring @Transactional Annotation'
-description: "TIL how to write custom transactional methods on a CrudRepository"
+description: 'TIL how to write custom transactional methods on a CrudRepository'
-keywords: ["Spring", "@Transactional", "Annotation", "CrudRepository"]
+keywords: ['Spring', '@Transactional', 'Annotation', 'CrudRepository']
-date: "2018-03-31"
+date: '2018-03-31'
 ---

 The other day I ran into the following error when trying to implement